-- (b) the term "designated airline" means an airline which one Contracting Party shall have designated, by written notification to the other Contracting Party, in accordance with Article 3 of the present Agreement, for the operation of air services on the routes specified in such notification; - (c) the term "change of gauge" means the operation of an air service by a designated airline in such a way that one section of the route is flown by aircraft different in capacity from those used on another section; - (d) the term "territory" in relation to a State means the land areas and territorial waters adjacent thereto under the sovereignty, suzerainty, protection or trusteeship of that State; - (e) the term "air service" means any scheduled air service performed by aircraft for the public transport of passengers, cargo or mail; - (f) the term "international air service" means an air service which passes through the air space over the territory of more than one State; and - (g) the term "stop for non-traffic purposes" means any landing for any purpose other than taking on or discharging passengers, cargo or mail.
+- (c) The term "designated airline" means an airline which one Contracting Party shall have designated, by written notification to the other Contracting Party, in accordance with Article 3 of the present Agreement, for the operation of air services on the routes specified in such notification; - (d) The term "change of gauge" means the operation of an air service by a designated airline in such a way that one section of the route is flown by aircraft different in capacity from those used on another section; - (e) The term "territory" in relation to a State means the land areas and territorial waters adjacent thereto under the sovereignty, suzerainty, protection or trusteeship of that State; and - (f) The terms "air service", "international air service", "airline" and "stop for nontraffic purposes" have the meanings respectively assigned to them in Article 96 of the Convention.

-- (1) Each Contracting Party grants to the other Contracting Party the rights specified in the present Agreement for the purpose of establishing air services on the routes specified in the appropriate Section of the Schedule1 thereto (hereinafter called "the agreed services" and "the specified routes"). - (2) Subject to the provisions of the present Agreement, the airlines designated by each Contracting Party shall enjoy, while operating an agreed service on a specified route, the following privileges: - (a) to fly without landing across the territory of the other Contracting Party; - (b) to make stops in the said territory for non-traffic purposes at airports designated by the other Contracting Party; and - (c) to make stops in the said territory at the points specified for that route in the Schedule to the present Agreement for the purpose of putting down and taking on international traffic in passengers, cargo and mail coming from or destined for other points so specified. - (3) Nothing in paragraph (2) of this Article shall be deemed to confer on the airlines of one Contracting Party the privilege of taking up, in the territory of the other Contracting Party, passengers, cargo or mail carried for remuneration or hire and destined for another point in the territory of that other Contracting Party.
+(1) Each Contracting Party grants to the other Contracting Party the rights specified in the present Agreement for the purpose of establishing air services on the routes specified in the appropriate Section of the Schedule1 thereto (hereinafter called "the agreed services" and "the specified routes").

+(2) Subject to the provisions of the present Agreement, the airlines designated by each Contracting Party shall enjoy, while operating an agreed service on a specified route, the following privileges:

+(a) to fly without landing across the territory of the other Contracting Party;

+- (b) to make stops in the said territory for non-traffic purposes; and - (c) to make stops in the said territory at the points specified for that route in the Schedule to the present Agreement for the purpose of putting down and taking on international traffic in passengers, cargo and mail.

+(3) Nothing in paragraph (2) of this Article shall be deemed to confer on the airlines of one Contracting Party the privilege of taking up, in the territory of the other Contracting Party, passengers, cargo or mail carried for remuneration or hire and destined for another point in the territory of that other Contracting Party.

 1 See p.
-138 of this volume.
+26 of this volume.